MHFA Instructors

 Caitlyn Calso

 My name is Caitlyn Calso, my pronouns are she/hers, and I am from Vernon Hills, IL.
-I am one of the Twin Cities Class Representatives for the Class of 2026, a clinic coordinator for the Phillips Neighborhood Clinic, and am involved in Phi Lambda Sigma, Phi Delta Chi, and MPSA.
-I currently work as an oncology intern at the MHealth Fairview Clinics and Surgery Center in the IV Pharmacy and I have an internship at the CVS in Dinkytown Target.
+I have a B.S. in Biochemistry and a minor in pharmacology from the University of Minnesota - Twin Cities.
+I am one of the Twin Cities Class Representatives for the Class of 2026, a Clinic Coordinator and Human Resources for the Phillips Neighborhood Clinic, BLS Coordinator for Phi Lambda Sigma, Co-President of the Hematology/Oncology Collaborative, and a member of Phi Delta Chi and MPSA.
+I currently work as an oncology intern at the M Health Fairview Clinics and Surgery Center in the IV Pharmacy and I have an internship at the CVS in Dinkytown Target.
 I have an interest in hematology/oncology and my goal is to complete a PGY2 oncology residency.
-Other than pharmacy, I love playing games on my Nintendo Switch, watching RuPaul's Drag Race, baking, and napping.
+Other than pharmacy, I love playing games on my Nintendo Switch, watching RuPaul's Drag Race, listening to music, baking, and napping.

 Katelyn France